Active Contour Models Driven by Hyperbolic Mean Curvature Flow for Image Segmentation: IMPLEMENTATION

 \subsection{Numerical Scheme}

 The numerical solution of the hyperbolic system \eqref{hmcf_apply} is implemented through a weighted fourth-order Runge-Kutta (R-K) temporal integration scheme \cite{ma2011nearly}.
-Given the identical numerical framework shared between the model \eqref{hmcf_apply} and \eqref{hdmrf} in their hyperbolic components, implementation details are consequently omitted to maintain conciseness.
-To further elaborate on the temporal discretization, the time step is selected as \(\hat{\tau} = \frac{\tau}{L}\), where \(L\) is a positive integer and \(0 < \hat{\tau} \leq \tau\).
+To further elaborate on the temporal discretization, the time step is selected as \(\hat{\tau} = \frac{\tau}{L}\), where \(L\) is a positive integer and \(0 \textless \hat{\tau} \leq \tau\).
 The \(l\)-th time step is denoted by \(\hat{\tau}_{l} = l\hat{\tau}\).
-The algorithm is presented as follows:
+The algorithm is presented as follows

 \begin{enumerate} \item Transform Eq. \eqref{hmcf_apply} into a system of first-order PDEs

 where the differential operator \(D\) is defined as

 \item Rewrite the equations into a unified form.
 Introducing the notation \( \mathbf{W^k} = \left[ Z^k,\phi^k \right]^{\top} \), Eq. \eqref{rk1} can be further rewritten as